 This metric was subject to external independence limited assurance by PwC in 2019.
-For details and 2019 Basis of Preparation, see www.unilever.com/planet-and-Δ
+For details and 2019 Basis of Preparation, see www.unilever.com/planet-and-

+Δ society/sustainability-reporting-centre/reporting-archive.
 Restated 2020 and 2019 figures due to a change in alignment of our renewable electricity reporting with the updated RE100 guidance.
-See page 51 for more (a)
+See page 51 for more using the average packaging weight of similar products.
+For our 2018 baseline, we calculated the weight of plastic packaging sold for around half of products in scope.
+For the remainder, we estimated the weight of (d)